electron/website/docs/latest/tutorial/ipc.md

 ## Pattern 3: Main to renderer

-When sending messages from the main process to the renderer process, there is no direct equivalent to `ipcRenderer.send` in the `ipcMain` module.
-Messages need to be sent to individual [WebContents] instances because you can have more than one renderer in your Electron app and you might have web embeds running in any given renderer.
+When sending a message from the main process to a renderer process, you need to specify which renderer is receiving the message.
+Messages need to be sent to a renderer process via its [WebContents] instance.
+This WebContents instance contains a [`send`][webcontents-send] method that can be used in the same way as `ipcRenderer.send`.

-To demonstrate this pattern, we'll be writing a Counter controlled by the native operating system menu.
+To demonstrate this pattern, we'll be building a number counter controlled by the native operating system menu.

 For this demo, you'll need to add code to your main process, your renderer process, and a preload